-For details about using Issue Clipboard, see Using Cut, Copy and Paste.
+To learn more, see Using Cut, Copy and Paste.

-2.8.6 Full Screen Mode
+2.7.6 Full Screen Mode

 When working with the Structure Board you can turn on Full Screen mode to give more screen space to your data.
 Full Screen mode can be toggled using the Toggle Panels menu or by pressing Z on your keyboard.